Cloud-Based Modern Desktop

 - Advanced Threat Analytics

-What you have learned in this article is as follows: enabling your business with Modern Desktop is a win-win, but without backup and restore, or enabled security features, your organization will not be fully enhanced or secure.
+Enabling your business with Modern Desktop is a win-win, but without backup and restore, or enabled security features, your organization will be a hacker's low hanging security fruit.

 To read more about Modern Desktop, download our white paper titled A Modern Desktop for a Digital World.